 Why the Park is Conducting a Prescribed Fire

-Valley Forge conducted a successful prescribed fire on October 9, 2014 with minimal impact to visitors and neighbors, and we achieved our management goal to determine the effectiveness of fire in reducing invasive plant species in park meadows.
+Valley Forge conducted a successful prescribed fire in 2014 and 2018 with minimal impact to visitors and neighbors, and we achieved our management goal to determine the effectiveness of fire in reducing invasive plant species in park meadows.
 The park contains over 1,500 acres of meadows which provide critical habitat for birds and mammals.
 Recently many meadows have been overtaken by exotic invasive plants that degrade habitat and cannot be adequately controlled by mowing or herbicide.

 Prescribed fire is a successful tool in managing invasive plants and promoting native species, especially when used in conjunction with other treatments.
 Several national parks in Pennsylvania regularly utilize prescribed fire, including Gettysburg National Military Park and Delaware Water Gap National Recreation Area.